TanStack/query/README.md

 - `userQueryKey: any`
   - This is the queryKey passed in `useQuery` and all other public methods and utilities exported by React Query.
   - It may be a string or an array of serializable values
-  - If a string is passed, it must be wrapped in an array when returned as the `normalizedQueryKey`
+  - If a string is passed, it must be wrapped in an array when returned as the `queryFnArgs`
 - `queryHash: string`
   - This must be a unique `string` representing the entire query key.
   - It must be stable and deterministic and should not change if things like the order of variables are changed or shuffled.
-- `normalizedQueryKey: Array<any>`
+- `queryFnArgs: Array<any>`
-  - This array should be the same format as the queryKey but be deterministically stable and should not change structure if the variables of the query stay the same, but change order within array position.
+  - This array will be spread into to the query function arguments and should be the same format as the queryKey but be deterministically stable and should not change structure if the variables of the query stay the same, but change order within array position.

 > An additional `stableStringify` utility is also exported to help with stringifying objects to have sorted keys.